sthiede/Comparative_Genomics/day2_afternoon/README.md

 heatmap3(bsr_mat_subset, , scale = "none", distfun = function(x){dist(x, method = "manhattan")}, margin = c(10,10), cexCol = 0.85, cexRow = 0.5)
 ```

->vii.
+>vi.
 Determine the total number of resistance genes present in each genome

 We use colSums to count the number of genes with greater than 50% identity to the query